(Our questions concerning Senator Rick Santorum

 the name of Jerome Fasano.
 Great priests can do so much good.
 Well, this great

-priest started to challenge me in ways priests never challenged me
+priest started to challenge me in ways priests never challenged me before.
+He knew

 And so, I went through this period both in the Senate with a Bible